davidstephenson8/Launch_School/Ruby_110/test_prep/written/119_Study_Guide.md

 ```

 ## range indexing (slicing)
   - Range indexing is another way to return characters from a string.
-It's actually an alternative syntax to use the String#slice method.
+It's actually an alternative syntax for the ``String#slice``[1, ] method.
 ```ruby
 string = "John Stockton sends the Utah Jazz to the NBA finals"